s2sarunas/app-store-scraper/README.md

 ## Usage
 Available methods:
 - [app](#app): Retrieves the full detail of an application.
-- [list](#list): Retrieves a list of applications from one of the collections at iTunes.
-- [search](#search): Retrieves a list of apps that results of searching by the given term.
-- [developer](#developer): Retrieves a list of apps by the given developer id.
-- [suggest](#suggest): Given a string returns up to 50 suggestions to complete a search query term.
-- [similar](#similar): Returns the list of "customers also bought" apps shown in the app's detail page.
 - [reviews](#reviews): Retrieves a page of reviews for the app.
 - [ratings](#ratings): Retrieves the ratings for the app.